 People often ask if they can use 3 in 1 foam/rubber underlayment under nail down floors and the answer is that it is not recommended as these underlayments compress slightly when walked on, and the vertical flexion can result in loose nails and squeaky sounds over time.

 If you’re floating a floor – use a 3 in 1 underlayment

-While bamboo flooring is extremely durable, like all hardwoods it is vulnerable to moisture.
-When floating a floor, a 3 in 1 underlayment is a must especially if there is excessive moisture emitted by the sub-floor, such as a concrete slab or crawl space.
-Even if you live in a relatively dry climate, there’s no guarantee that your subfloor won’t have moisture issues.
+While bamboo flooring is extremely durable, like all hardwoods, it is vulnerable to moisture.
+When floating a floor, a 3 in 1 underlayment is a must, especially if there is excessive moisture emitted by the sub-floor, such as a concrete slab or crawl space.
+Even if you live in a relatively dry climate (bamboo flooring can be installed in dry or humid climates), there’s no guarantee that your subfloor won’t have moisture issues.
 That’s why it’s essential to choose an underlayment with a built-in vapor barrier.
 The vapor barrier provides complete protection against moisture.